-Product Laws/Regulations "Arms" are defined as: (a) Firearms, air-guns, air-pistols, stun guns, electronic dart guns, Arms 1913 and Explosives Act, automatic guns, automatic pistols, guns or any other kind of gun from which any shot, bullet or other missiles can be discharged or noxious fumes or noxious substance can be emitted, and any component part of any such arms; (b) bayonets, swords, daggers, spears and spearheads; and (c) An arrow with (a) a broadhead tip; (b) a field arrow tip; (c) a blunt arrow tip; (d) a grabbing arrow tip; (e) a fishing arrow tip; (d) Heavy Bows such as (a) an arbalest; (b) a device (commonly called (d) heavy bows such as (a) an arbaiest, (b) a device (commonly called a crossbow) consisting of a bow fitted transversely on a stock that has a groove or barrel, designed to direct an arrow or a bolt; (c) a bow with a draw weight of more than 27.215 kilograms; (e) such weapon, accessory, or other article or thing, as the Minister may, by notification in the Gazette, specify to be arms for the purposes of this Act or any part thereof.
-"Explosives" are defined as: (a) Gunpowder, nitro-glycerine, dynamite, gun-cotton, blasting powder, fulminate of mercury or of other metals, coloured fires and every other substance, whether similar to those abovementioned or not, used or manufactured with a view to produce a practical effect by explosion or a pyrotechnic effect; (b) includes fog signals, fireworks, fuses, rockets, percussion-caps, detonators, cartridges and ammunition of all descriptions, and every adaptation of preparation of an explosive as above defined; and (c) includes sand crackers, and any substance declared to be deemed an explosive by notification under section 10(1)(a) of the Arms and Explosives Act.
-The definition of "explosive precursors" are defined as any substance specified in the Second Schedule of the Arms and Explosives Act. (a) Articles of clothing intended as protection against attack, including bullet- proof vest (b) Helmets intended as protection in military combat (c) Toy or replica guns of Imports ulations and (d) Toy or replica explosives, grenades, ammunitions or improvised explosive devices (IED)(e) Handcuffs
+Product Laws/Regulations "Arms" a are defined as: Arms and Explosives Act, 1913 (a) Firearms, air-guns, air-pistols, stun guns, electronic dart guns, automatic guns, automatic pistols, guns or any other kind of gun from which any shot, bullet or other missiles can be discharged or noxious fumes or noxious substance can be emitted, and any component part of any such arms; (b) bayonets, swords, daggers, spears and spearheads; and (c) An arrow with (a) a broadhead tip; (b) a field arrow tip; (c) a blunt arrow tip; (d) a grabbing arrow tip; (e) a fishing arrow tip; (d) Heavy Bows such as (a) an arbalest; (b) a device (commonly called a crossbow) consisting of a bow fitted transversely on a stock that has a groove or barrel, designed to direct an arrow or a bolt; (c) a bow with a draw weight of more than 27.215 kilograms; (e) such weapon, accessory, or other article or thing, as the Minister may, by notification in the $\it Gazette$, specify to be arms for the purposes of this Act or any part thereof.
+"Explosi ves" are defined as: (a) Gunpowder, nitro-glycerine, dynamite, gun-cotton, blasting powder, fulminate of mercury or of other metals, coloured fires and every other substance, whether similar to those abovementioned or not, used or manufactured with a view to produce a practical effect by explosion or a pyrotechnic effect; (b) includes fog signals, fireworks, fuses, rockets, percussion-caps, detonators, cartridges and ammunition of all descriptions, and every adaptation of preparation of an explosive as above defined; and (c) includes sand crackers, and any substance declared to be deemed an explosive by notification under section $10(1)(a)$ of the Arms and Explosives Act. specified nition of "explosive precursors" are defined as any substance I in the Second Schedule of the Arms and Explosives Act.
+Other co entrolled items include: Regulation of Imports and Exports Regulations (a) Articles of clothing intended as protection against attack, including bullet-proof vest (b) Helmets intended as protection in military combat (c) Toy or replica guns (d) Toy or replica explosives, grenades, ammunitions or improvised explosive devices (IED) (e) Handcuffs

-3. The licensing system applies to products originating in and coming from all countries.

-4. SPF's import licensing procedures are not intended to restrict the quantity or value of imports.
-They are maintained for public safety and security reasons.

-5. The laws, regulations and/or administrative orders under which the licensing procedures are maintained are listed in Question 2.
+- 3. The licensing system applies to products originating in and coming from all countries. - 4.
+SPF's import licensing procedures are not intended to restrict the quantity or value of imports.
+They are maintained for public safety and security reasons. - 5.
+The laws, regulations and/or administrative orders under which the licensing procedures are maintained are listed in Question 2.
 All import licensing procedures are statutorily required and published in government gazettes.
 While the administration of the licensing system is undertaken by SPF, the designation of products to be subjected to licensing and the abolishment of the licensing system require legislative approval.